 If your case is going before a FINRA arbitration panel, you need to get an experienced securities fraud lawyer by your side as soon as possible.
 These cases are complex, and the appeals rights are far more limited than they are with traditional litigation.
 As such, it is imperative that your claim is handled correctly the first time.
 Your securities lawyer will make sure this happens.

-Please be sure to retain the services of a lawyer who has skills, relevant experience and full understanding of the FINRA arbitration process needed to effectively handle your claim.
+Please be sure to retain the services of securities attorneys who have the skills, relevant experience, and full understanding of the FINRA arbitration process needed to effectively handle your claim.

 Contingency Agranagments Mean You Can Afford a Qualified and Experienced Securities Lawyer

-Many investment fraud victims worry that they will not be able to afford to a top-rated securities fraud attorney.
+Many investment fraud victims worry that they will not be able to afford a top-rated securities fraud attorney.
 This is certainly an understandable concern, as wronged investors have already sustained serious financial losses.
 The last thing an investor wants to deal with is more costs.

 However, this concern is also based on a common misconception.
 A securities fraud lawyer does not have to be expensive.
 In fact, at the Sonn Law Group, our highly experienced securities lawyers take on all investor losses claims on a contingency fee basis.
 We do not charge clients for our services unless we help them recover financial compensation.

 If your claim is not successful, we will not get paid.
 We are so confident in our ability to help you that we are more than willing to take on all of the risks of bringing your claim.

 Further, we offer comprehensive securities fraud case evaluations, free of charge.
 We will review your claim, explain your legal rights to you and help you assess your legal options for free with no strings attached or hidden obligations for you.